 “The Regional Foresight Committee will assist the RAC Board and PPAI staff in developing insight and foresight to trends that are affecting or will affect the regional association community.
 Additionally, the committee will help identify new ways the regional community, RAC Board and PPAI can collaborate to ensure a sustainable community to serve all industry professionals.”

 The Research Committee (formerly the Marketing Information and Research Committee) is a body of industry professionals, ranging in backgrounds and expertise, positioned to guide and refine PPAI Research objectives and support the overall framework surrounding survey design, data collection and analysis, peer review and results dissemination.
 Volunteers provide key insight from the member community to articulate relevant research that best fit the needs of the industry

-PPAI Liaisons: Keith Vincent and Mo Das
+PPAI Liaisons: Keith Vincent

 The Technology Committee is responsible for providing technology-related education and guidance to PPAI staff and members to enable a more efficient industry.

 PPEF provides college scholarships to promotional products industry employees and their children.

 PPAI Liaison: Sara Besly

 The Distributor and Supplier Committees assist the PPAI Board and the President/CEO in developing insight and foresight to trends that may affect their respective groups, the Association, the marketplace and the industry.

 Advisory Groups are focused on specific tactical assignments and offer flexibility with time commitments, meetings, group size and multiple volunteer opportunities:

 - Flexible meeting schedule